Aston Martin V8: James Bond

 In 1986, Timothy Dalton took over the role of James Bond from Roger Moore and EON Productions had decided to bring Aston Martin back to the Bond franchise with the new 007 now paired with a series 4 model in the film, The Living Daylights.
 However, the film caused some confusion for viewers (even those quite familiar with Aston Martin models of that era).
 At the beginning of the film, the car is a V8 Volante (convertible).
-The actual car used in these scenes was a V8 Volante owned by Aston Martin Lagonda chairman, Victor Gauntlett.
+The actual car used in these scenes was a V8 Volante owned by Aston Martin Lagonda chairman Victor Gauntlett.
 Later, the car is seen being fitted with a hardtop ("winterised") at Q Branch.
-However, later scenes actually feature a pair of V8 coupés with the same number plate as the Volante seen in the beginning of the movie, retrofitted with other "optional extras" such as spiked tyres, skis, lasers, and missiles.
+However, later scenes actually feature a pair of V8 Saloons with the same number plate as the Volante seen in the beginning of the movie, retrofitted with other "optional extras" such as spiked tyres, skis, lasers, and missiles.
 Clearly, the car was intended to be seen as a V8 Volante with hardtop.

-The V8 coupé has made a comeback in the James Bond film, No Time to Die.
+The V8 coupé made a comeback in the James Bond film No Time to Die.
 Aston Martin CEO Dr. Andy Palmer confirmed on 20 June 2019 that the V8 would make another appearance sporting the same registration it had in The Living Daylights 32 years prior.